 responsible for the design and construction of the Great Pyramid at Gizeh.

-If a curiosity for archaeology, pyramidology, numbers, geometry, architecture, cosmology, astronomy, eight decimal numbers, so don't just take my words.
+If a curiosity for archaeology, pyramidology, numbers, geometry, architecture, cosmology, astronomy, decimal numbers, so don't just take my words.
 The numbers are the message.
-Confirm and learn the numbers as you go It's there.
+Confirm and learn It's there.
 I just didn't put much into it.